Doggydo123/BYBAlgoTrader/README.md

 Then pull the repo which should be "git clone https://github.com/Doggydo123/BYBAlgoTrader.git"

 There should be a new folder nowcalled BYBAlgoTrader, cd into it (cd BYBAlgoTrader)

+And in VSCODE, go File -> Open Folder, and open the BYBAlgoTrader